 How to take pictures of stars with an iPhone

-For this tutorial, you will need a solid tripod and an app that gives you control over your shutter speed, ISO, and aperture.
+For this tutorial, you will need a solid tripod and an app that controls your shutter speed, ISO, and aperture.
 We haven’t found a free app that does this successfully, but two inexpensive apps for photographing the Milky Way with your iPhone are Slow Shutter Cam and Night Cap.
-If you have upgraded to an iPhone 11, iPhone 11 Pro, or iPhone Pro Max, you will be happy to learn that they photograph the stars fairly well using the new Night mode.
+If you have an iPhone 11 and later, you will be happy to learn that they photograph the stars fairly well using the new Night mode.

 Here are some instructions for night sky photography using the apps mentioned above.

-Method 1: Star photography using Slow Shutter Cam
+Method 1: Star photography using a Slow Shutter Cam

 1. Download and open Slow Shutter Cam on your iPhone.